 Magnificent view of Franz Josef Land – a gateway to the North Pole

-Nowadays, however, it becomes even more popular among researchers, tourists and thrill-seekers.
-This excitement can be attributed to the fact that it is one of the few places on Earth that are rich in territories which were never visited by a human being before, so everyone can feel like a real pioneer here.
+Nowadays, however, it becomes even more popular among researchers, tourists, and thrill-seekers.
+This excitement can be attributed to the fact that it is one of the few places on Earth that are rich in territories that were never visited by a human being before, so everyone can feel like a real pioneer here.